ShubhamSingh-9/SQL/README.md

 # Database Fundamentals:

 ## What is a Database?
-1) The purpose of a database is to store and describe logically related data for the organization, in order to meet the information needs of the organization.
+1) The purpose of a database is to store and describe logically related data for the organization to meet the organisation's information needs.
 (A database is software that organises and stores data so that it can be retrieved whenever it is needed.

 2) Database Use Cases:
-   Data Storage: A database is used to store large amounts of structured data making it easily accessible, searchable, and retrievable. eg Ola/uber travel history.
+   Data Storage: A database stores large amounts of structured data making it easily accessible, searchable, and retrievable.eg Ola/uber travel history.
    Data Analysis: A database can be used to perform complex data analysis, generate reports, and provide insights into the data.
-   Record Keeping: A database is often used to keep track of important records, such as financial transactions, customer information, and inventory levels.
+   Record Keeping: A database is often used to keep track of vital records, such as financial transactions, customer information, and inventory levels.
-   Web applications: Databases are an essential component of many web applications, providing dynamic content and user management.
+   Web applications: Databases are essential to many web applications, providing dynamic content and user management.

 ## Properties of an Ideal Database:
 1. Integrity: It is made of 02 words Accuracy and consistency eg. The weight in a column is the same continuously (until someone changes it from their end)